 When it comes to getting dressed in the days and weeks after giving birth, we can guarantee you’ll be thinking primarily about practicality and comfort.
 Every garment must pass the following two-question test: ‘Can I wash this easily?’ and ‘is it comfortable’?
 And a whole new postpartum wardrobe is not necessary.

-Besides fit, comfort, and washability, you’ll also want clothes that allow for easy breastfeeding or pumping, and possibly that offer some tummy concealment or control.
+Besides fit, comfort, and washability, you’ll also want clothes that allow for easy breastfeeding or pumping, and possibly that offer some tummy support or control.

-But buying a whole new wardrobe for a body that is still very much in transition just doesn’t seem practical.
+But buying a whole new postpartum wardrobe for a body that is still very much in transition just isn’t practical.
 Focus instead on making sure you have a few key pieces that will get you through this transitional time in style and comfort.

 Embrace the Drape

 Stay away from fitted and tight clothing and opt for drapey and easy to wear fabrics like jersey and lightweight cotton.
-Look for dresses and tops that ruche or cross around your tummy.
-Shy away from bulky fabrics like chunky knits, which only add bulk.
+Look for dresses and tops that ruche or cross around your midsection.
+Shy away from bulky fabrics like chunky knits, which add bulk.
 Instead opt for flowey silhouettes that create either a straight cut or more of an A-line shape.
-Think: a tunic dress with your favourite go-to thick black leggings—it’s the ultimate mom outfit.
-Lastly avoid large floral or graphic prints—remember the smaller the print the smaller you look.
+Think: a tunic dress with your favourite go-to black leggings—it’s the ultimate mom outfit.
+Lastly, avoid large floral or graphic prints—remember that smaller prints look less fussy.

 Go Long for the Win